Ranjith-singh/Analytics-api/readme.md

             jupyter notebook to test the endpoints
-            use pydantic to enforce the types of data to return or else it would just be a hint calling complete module to import all like * only those in the __all__ gets imported
+            use pydantic to enforce the types of data to return or else it would just be a hint calling complete module to import all like * only those in the __all__ gets imported list cannot be passed as path argument only : int, str, float